-- 30. The VWU will not facilitate any further contact between the witness and the entity calling the witness until the witness has finished testimony.5 Should urgent matters arise that may have an impact on the witness' testimony, the VWU will draw the matter to the attention of the entity calling the witness or the Chamber, as appropriate. - 31.
-This limitation of contact does not apply to expert witnesses and that discussion between the parties and their experts may take place at any stage prior to calling the witness.6 - 32.
-In addition, the limitation of contact does not apply to the legal advisers.7 The VWU notes that legal representatives should refrain from holding substantive discussions with witnesses about the topics that are to be dealt with in Court during their evidence or the exhibits which may be produced.8 Instead, discussion with a witness about his/her testimony should only occur after the close of the evidence in the case.9 - 33.
-During witnesses' stay at the location of testimony, legal representatives of witnesses with dual status or counsel of witnesses are entitled to speak to their clients.10 As the locations where witnesses are accommodated must remain confidential, contact with witnesses during their stay at the location of testimony will only be established through and facilitated by the VWU.
+- 31. The limitation of contact does not apply to expert witnesses and that discussion between the parties and their experts may take place at any stage prior to calling the witness. - 32.
+In addition, the limitation of contact does not apply to the legal advisers.
+The VWU notes that legal representatives should refrain from holding substantive discussions with witnesses about the topics that are to be dealt with in Court during their evidence or the exhibits which may be produced.
+Instead, discussion with a witness about his/her testimony should only occur after the close of the evidence in the case. - 33.
+During witnesses' stay at the location of testimony, legal representatives of witnesses with dual status or counsel of witnesses are entitled to speak to their clients.
+As the locations where witnesses are accommodated must remain confidential, contact with witnesses during their stay at the location of testimony will only be established through and facilitated by the VWU only. - 34.
+All meetings with witnesses, excluding expert witnesses, and the entity calling the witness or legal representatives will be conducted within the premises of the VWU.